Santiago Comaltepec

 It is part of the Ixtlán District in the Sierra Norte region.

+Geography

 The municipality covers an area of 65.07 km2 and is about 2,000 meters above sea level.

 The region is covered with cloud forests of oak and pine wood.
 Fruit trees include apple, peach, orange and banana.
 Wild animals include badger, mountain lion, boar and fox.
 Trout and crappie are found in the streams.